distri/packager/packager.coffee.md

 and we can make a cross origin request to collect the JSON data.

 We also handle a Github repo dependency such as `STRd6/issues:master`.
-This uses JSONP to load the package from the gh-pages branch of the given repo.
+This loads the package from the published gh-pages branch of the given repo.

-`STRd6/issues:master` will be accessible at `http://strd6.github.io/issues/master.json.js`.
+`STRd6/issues:master` will be accessible at `http://strd6.github.io/issues/master.json`.
-The callback is the same as the repo info string: `window["STRd6/issues:master"](...
-DATA ...)`

-Why all the madness?
-Github pages doesn't allow CORS right now, so we need to use the JSONP hack to work around it.
-Because the files are static we can't allow the server to generate a wrapper in response to our query string param so we need to work out a unique one per file ahead of time.
-The `<user>/<repo>:<ref>` string is unique for all our packages so we use it to determine the URL and name callback.

     fetchDependency = MemoizePromise (path) ->
       if typeof path is "string"